classiebit/eventmie-pro-docs/resources/docs/1.4/introduction.md

 <a name="customisation-services"></a>
 ## Customisation Services

 We provide full customization services and support for Eventmie Pro.
-Customization services includes, modification of existing features, addition of new features, or any other custom project development from scratch.
+Customization services include modification of existing features, the addition of new features, or any other custom project development from scratch.

 <br>